Love Shine a Light

-"Love Shine a Light" is a song by British rock band Katrina and the Waves written by Kimberley Rew.
+"Love Shine a Light" is a song by British rock band Katrina and the Waves written by Kimberley Rew and produced by Mike Nocito.
 It in the Eurovision Song Contest 1997 held in Dublin, resulting in the country's fifth and most recent win at the contest.
 It was released as a single on 28 April 1997 and later included on the band's ninth studio album, Walk on Water (1997), serving as the album's lead single.

 The song was the group's biggest success since their 1985 hit "Walking on Sunshine".
 It peaked within the top five of the charts in Austria, Ireland, Norway, the Netherlands, Sweden, and the United Kingdom.
 In 2022, it was named the best UK Eurovision entry by The Daily Telegraph.